microbiomedata/docs/content/home/src/runtime.rst

     Reference: https://github.com/sphinx-doc/sphinx/issues/701

-    table of contents (i.e. the `toctree` section of `index.rst`).
-Sphinx only generates ToC links for two types of
-    targets: (a) pages that are part of the same Sphinx site, and (b) absolute URLs.
-Since (a) our workflow documentation is part of a different Sphinx site, and (b) we want to have the flexibility of deploying this website to different URLs (e.g. for production, for staging, for local development), we do the following:
-    (a) leave this file here to so Sphinx will generate the ToC link, and (b) implement a redirect in `conf.py` so visitors never actually end up at this page.
-Whew!

     The gist is that, if this file did not exists, Sphinx would refuse to generate a link to `./runtime.html` in its table of contents (i.e. the `toctree` section of `index.rst`).
 Sphinx only generates ToC links for two types of
     targets: (a) pages that are part of the same Sphinx site, and (b) absolute URLs.
 Since (a) our workflow